hookerlab/petmr-database-tools/README.md

 11.Creates:

-  -CSV file of edited columns
+  -CSV file of edited columns/data

-  -Creates JSON file of the data
+  -JSON file of the data

-  -Creates CSV file with indexes of columns that has errors
+  -CSV file with indexes of columns that has errors